svitekmartin/Silver-Screen-Project/README.md

 ## Data Models Overview
 The data pipeline follows these steps:

-1.  **Source Cleaning:** Raw data from NJ_001, NJ_002, NJ_003, INVOICES, and MOVIE_CATALOGUE is cleansed and standardized using the staging models.
+1.  **Source Cleaning:** Raw data from TICKETSALES_NJ_001, TICKETSALES_NJ_002, TICKETSALES_NJ_003, INVOICES, and MOVIE_CATALOGUE is cleaed and standardized using the staging models.
-2.  **Sales Unification:** Sales data, once cleansed, is consolidated and aggregated on a monthly basis within the int_sales_by_month model.
+2.  **Consolidated Sales Data:** Sales data, once cleansed, is consolidated and aggregated on a monthly basis within the int_sales_by_month model.
 3.  **Mart Creation:** The final model, `mart_movie_final`, combines aggregated sales, costs, and movie details through `JOIN`s to produce a unified table ready for analysis.

-### Key Features & Fixes
+### Core Features & Improvements
-During development, the following data quality tasks were resolved:
+During development, the following data quality issues were addressed:

-* **Unreliable Invoice Data:** The `invoice_id` was identified as non-unique, so the logic was updated to aggregate costs using a true business key—`month`, `location`, and `movie`—to ensure accurate cost calculations.
+* **Invoice Data Reliability Issues:** The `invoice_id` was identified as non-unique, so the logic was updated to aggregate costs using a true business key—`month`, `location`, and `movie`—to ensure accurate cost calculations.

-* **Custom Testing:** A custom SQL test was developed to verify the uniqueness of the column combination in the intermediate model, guaranteeing the correctness of the aggregation logic.
+* **Custom Testing:** I created a custom SQL test to ensure that the combination of columns in the int_model is unique, thereby validating the accuracy of the aggregation logic.